 Can you believe it?
 The twins turned five!!
 I’m going to give you a quick re-cap of their shared boy/girl birthday party, but I didn’t exactly melt it all together with any coherency!
 It was more like a generic party with Frozen and an Alvin and the Chipmunks subliminally running at the same time!

 Before we start let me just say, go easy on me.
 Up to this point I was still sick.
 A lot.
 Every day.
 I thought, “I’ll be 16 weeks.
 I can get ready for a party without feeling terrible.”
 I thought wrong, folks.
-I didn’t do any of the wonderful things wanted to do before hand (like even pretend to clean the house), and I spent three hours of the party either in the bathroom or asleep.
+I didn’t do any of the wonderful things I had wanted to do before hand (like even pretend to clean the house), and I spent three hours of the party either in the bathroom or asleep.
 It wasn’t until I smelled the garlic bread while every one was eating that I emerged…and not to rejoin the festivities.
 Oh no. Again in the bathroom.
 During dinner.
 Yeah.
+My little house all arranged around the one bathroom.
 It was great.

 Do you know how awkward it is to be at someone’s house while they’re sick?
 I really didn’t want everyone to leave, but I know it had to be hard to stay.
 Thanks to all my family that stuck it out for the twins!

 And I was crazy emotional (like when I thanked my mom for finishing dinner and just about broke down in tears).
 The twins haven’t had any one over for their birthday since their first and they don’t remember that.
 It’s always just us and maybe my in-laws, but this year they wanted a party.
-I really did try.
+I stuck with their grandparents, aunts and uncles and cousins but I really did try.
 I felt like I ruined the small shard of what I actually got accomplished.

 I have to say, I was pretty disappointed in my cakes this year.
 The Frozen ice palace I’ve been longing to create was…well…a cake with some toys and icy looking stuff on it.
 She was thrilled, so that’s all that matters!
 Of course, she had to set all the people up just so.
 And nudge them just a smidge this way or that.
 She’s so particular!
 She also has a wonderful sense of humor, is crafty and creative and that particularity spills into every little masterpiece she dreams up- from coloring to block building- transforming the wonderful into the exceptional.
 Just like her!